KockataEPich/CheckMyCrate/README.md

 There are some intricacies to the way the program validates a crate and a profile which will be specified here.

 #### Profile Validation
-The profile needs to have a specific structure in order to get accepted.
-The position of the keywords does not matter, however the three marginality arrays need to be in in this exact order:
+The profile needs to have a specific structure in order to get accepted:

-1. **"minimum"**
-2. **"recommended"**
-3. **"optional"**

-Another point of interest is that no entity can be omitted.

-There can be no two **"@id"** inside the profile with the same value.
+- **"match_pattern"** and **"expected_value"** MUST exist together.
+One cannot be written without the other
+- **"property_list"** and the **"match_pattern"** and **"expected_value"** due are mutualy exclusive.
+A value cannot be verified when **"property_list"** expects from the entity to be a dictionary.
+- **"property"** and **"marginality"** are the only mandatory attributes a property dictionary MUST contain.
+Everything else can be ommited.
+- The starting root profile entity can only contain the **"property_list"** and nothing else.
+The starting point of this is represented as the **"./"** entity inside the crate which serves as the starting point of all checks.
+From there on the tree cycle explained above begins.
+- Two entities with the same parent cannot have the same value of the **"property"** keyword.

 #### Crate Validation

-1. After checking that the crate has the right main entity, the program searches through the crate entity defined by **@id** of **"./"** for the specified keyword in the profile.
-If it doesn't find it, CheckMyCrate scans the main entity defined by the **mainEntity** keyword.
-If it is not present in either, no further searches are conducted and the entity is assumed to be missing.

-2. When evaluating the marginality arrays against the crate, every item in their corresponding array is assigned the following marginality:
-	- **"minimum"** - **MUST**
-	- **"recommended"** - **SHOULD**
-	- **"optional"** - **COULD**
+- If a property in the profile contains the attribute **"property_list"** and in the crate it is a string, then it will be checked if this value refers to something inside the crate.
+An example for this is the **"sdPublisher"** which has the "**@id**" property.
+Then it can be written directly as if the "**@id**" is a dictionary even though it justs has a string value because it would be expected that it points to a dictionary inside the crate.
+- The program simply traverses the crate with the pathing given in the profile and at each dead end of a branch gives feedback if something is missing/incorrect.
+Since there are two mains things to check, which are existance and value of a certain keyword.

-	In order for the crate to conform to the profile all the **MUST** requirements must be satisfied.
+- In order for the crate to conform to the profile all the **MUST** requirements must be satisfied.
 In other words, if there is a **MUST** keyword in the feedback then it will not conform.

-	Items from the **"recommended"** and **"optional"** arrays do not impact conformity if they are not present, however if they are they **MUST** follow given requirements in the profile.
-Basically, if the profile has an item in the **"optional"** array that has an **"image"** id and type **"painting"** then if the **"image"** keyword is indeed present in the crate but does not have the specified type, the output will produce a **MUST** problem and conclude that the crate does **NOT** conform even if all the items in the **"minimum"** array are satisfied.
-If the keyword **image** was not present then it will not produce a **MUST** problem and it will not impact conformity.

-3. When validating inside a crate, and the value of a specific keyword is an array inside the crate, the only check that is done is if the cardinality of the item in the profile allows it.
-As of now there is not functionality to loop through array values and validate the items inside them.

-4. If the **"value"** keyword is not **"NA"** in the profile, then the profile creator assumes that a contextual data with an **"identifier"** keyword is expected inside the specified item.
-If the item keyword is found in the crate and the value of that keyword is just plain string, then that string is checked if it contains one of the values specified in the profile.
-If the value is a dictionary which leads to another item in the graph of the crate, then the program will look for the **"identifier"** keyword and compare the values to that.
+- Currently, lists cannot be traversed.
+They can only be evaluated with the **"expected_value"** keyword for specific values.

 ## License